 Although more research is needed, some studies are finding a correlation between collagen supplements and a lowered risk of heart problems.

 This may be due to the fact that collagen is an essential component of your arteries, providing structure to the blood vessels that move blood from your heart to the rest of your body.

-Without enough collagen in the body, arteries can grow fragile, weak, and susceptible to heart-related illnesses such asatherosclerosis.
+Without enough collagen in the body, arteries can grow fragile, weak, and susceptible to heart-related illnesses.